Six String Acoustic

 • String Tension

 This page covers choosing Nylon strings for your classical style guitar.
 The process is slightly different for choosing steel strings for your acoustic guitar.
-To learn how to choose acoustic steel strings check out the page at the link below.

 Who Uses Nylon Strings?